 Making a Glow Stick with Zinc Sulfide Powder

-Nicholas LOVES glow sticks.
+My kids LOVE glow sticks.
 We must keep the glow stick companies in business because I always have to have a stock of glow sticks on hand.
-He loves to crack them and take them to bed with him but he also loves to crack them in the middle of the day.
-He especially loves to get his hands on an unopened box of 15 glow sticks and crack them all at once.
-He loves glow sticks.
+They love to crack a glow stick and take it to bed as a little extra light in the dark.
+My son, Nicholas’ dream is to get his hands on an unopened box of 15 glow sticks and crack them all at once!

 Daddy held the test tube while Nicholas measured the zinc sulfide and transferred it to the test tube.

 Place top on the test tube and shake to combine the ingredients.

 We made GLOW!!